awsdocs/amazon-ec2-user-guide/doc_source/ec2-instance-connect-set-up.md

      ```
    + The `ec2-instance-connect:SendSSHPublicKey` action grants an IAM user permission to push the public key to an instance\.
    + The `ec2:osuser` condition specifies the default user name for the AMI that you used to launch your instance\.
 For Amazon Linux 2, the default user name is `ec2-user`\.
 For the Ubuntu AMI, the default user name is `ubuntu`\.
-   + \(Connecting via EC2 Instance Connect CLI only\) The `ec2:DescribeInstances` action is required because the wrapper makes a describe call at the first step\.
+   + The `ec2:DescribeInstances` action is required when connecting via the EC2 Instance Connect CLI because the wrapper makes a describe call at the first step\.
+Console users might already have permission to describe instances from another policy\.

-   For more information, see [Actions, Resources, and Condition Keys for Amazon EC2](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazonec2.html) in the *IAM User Guide*\.
+   For more information, see [Actions, Resources, and Condition Keys for Amazon EC2 Instance Connect](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazonec2instanceconnectservice.html) in the *IAM User Guide*\.

 1. Use the [create\-policy](https://docs.aws.amazon.com/cli/latest/reference/iam/create-policy.html) command to create a new managed policy, and specify the JSON document that you created to use as the content for the new policy\.